jhicks59/CodingGuide/Loops.md

 print("Ready or not, here I come!")
 ```
 #
-### repeat loop - similar to while loops, but the conditon is writtin at the end so that the code runs atleast once before checking the condition.
+### Repeat loop - similar to while loops, but the conditon is writtin at the end so that the code runs atleast once before checking the condition.
 ##### Syntax
 ```Swift
 repeat {